ModiaSim/Modia3D.jl/docs/src/index.md

 ## Release Notes

+### Forthcoming version

+- Add Force Element PolygonalContactModel and tests
+- Add Result Element infrastructure and Result Element ContactResult
+- Bugfix: Correct parent Object3D torque calculation for Fix Joint with non-zero rotation
+- Bugfix: Enable AnimationExport in case of no renderer available

 ### Version 0.12.1

 - Adapted to Modia 0.12.0 (arguments of buildFunction in ModiaInterface had been changed, as well as function names to define/access variables of built-in components)
 - Absolute position (`r_abs`) and orientation (`R_abs`) of visible shapes are stored in the result data structure and can be plotted (see Modia3D/test/Basid/Pendulum.jl, Modia3D/test/Segmented/TwoStageRocket3D.jl)